Structural and chemical disorder in Ni$_2$MnGa Heusler alloy investigated by nuclear magnetic resonance: results and discussion

 Such a large shift arises as a result of completely different crystal environments and exchange interactions: Mn$_\mathrm{Ga}$ is antiferromagnetically coupled to 8 neighboring Ni atoms (in the first shell) and to 5 Mn + 1 Ga (in the second shell), while unperturbed Mn$_\mathrm{Mn}$ is ferromagnetically coupled to the 8 neighboring Ni atoms and then surrounded by 6 Ga atoms.
-A similar but weaker impact can be observed for the five Mn atoms nearest to the antisite defect, the local environment of which differs from the unperturbed Mn$_\mathrm{Mn}$ by one of the six Ga neighbors being replaced by the antisite Mn$_\mathrm{Ga}$, which leads to the calculated shift of \qty{-17}{MHz} (Table~\ref{tab:calc} column n.n.).
-The significantly disturbed electronic structure of Mn$_\mathrm{Ga}$ causes only about 3\texttimes~greater shift compared to the nearest Mn$_\mathrm{Mn}$, where the second shell is perturbed much less.
+A similar but weaker impact can be observed for the five Mn atoms closest to the antisite defect: for these Mn one of the six Ga neighbors was replaced by the antisite Mn$_\mathrm{Ga}$, which leads to the calculated shift of \qty{-17}{MHz} (Table~\ref{tab:calc} column n.n.).
+The significantly disturbed electronic structure of Mn$_\mathrm{Ga}$ causes only about 4\texttimes~larger shift compared to the nearest Mn$_\mathrm{Mn}$, where the second shell is perturbed much less.
 This is somewhat surprising, since the contributions of each exchange-interaction partner to the valence term $B^\mathrm{4s}_\mathrm{Fermi}$ are often nearly additive.
 We suppose that the transferred hyperfine field from neighboring Mn atoms is partially compensated for by the antiferromagnetic coupling of Mn$_\mathrm{Ga}$ to the Ni sublattice.

-Our calculations predict negative shifts of the resonance frequencies of \mn near a defect for all structures with antisite defects (Table~\ref{tab:calc}), that is, the antisite defect tends to decrease the resonance frequency of neighboring \mn.
+Our calculations predict negative shifts of the resonance frequencies of \mn near a defect for all structures with antisite defects (Table~\ref{tab:calc}), that is, in general the antisite defect tends to decrease the resonance frequency of neighboring \mn.
+The antisite defects can be expected in the ordered structure, however, no direct proof exists.

+On the other hand the structural defects which have been experimentally observed in Ni-Mn-Ga \cite{Straka2018, Vronka2020, Heczko2026} are thermally induced antiphase boundaries arising from B2$\to$L2$_1$ ordering transformation.
+Recent calculation and observation suggested that the antiphase region consists of two sharp antiphase boundaries with thin core of single atomic layer.\cite{zemen2025, Heczko2026} Such double structure exhibits a similar effect in NMR as antisite defects, where \mn at the boundary is mostly affected and the effect decreases rapidly with increasing distance.